arrowHOME—US Scouting—BSA History

 Age Range.
 Cub Scouting's age range during its first 19 years was 9-11.
 In 1949, this was lowered to 8-10 as all BSA programs lowered their entry age by one year (Explorers from 15 to 14, Boy Scouts from 12 to 11, and Cub Scouts from 9 to 8).
 From 1986 to 1989, the Cub Scouting Division further lowered the age for each Cub Scout level and changed the primary entry requirement to school grade instead of age.
 As a result, the Cub Scouting Division uses the following school-grade scheme:

 Ranks.
 Unlike Scout ranks, which a youth may earn as soon as they have passed the previous rank, Cub Scout ranks have always been restricted to a specific age group.
 The original three Cub ranks were Wolf (age 9, later age 8, now 2nd Grade), Bear (age 10, later age 9, now 3rd Grade), and Lion (age 11, later age 10, dropped in 1967 [the Lion name was revived in 2017 to apply to the new Kindergarten level Cub Scout program]).
+Bobcat was at first just the basic joining requirements, but became a rank in 1974.
 At first, a boy who joined the pack at an older age had to earn ALL previous ranks before he could work on the rank for his age.
 Soon, this requirement was dropped and new Cub Scouts were allowed to begin work immediately on the rank for their age group (after completing the Bobcat joining requirements).
-Cub Scouts now can earn six ranks: Bobcat (the joining requirements, not considered a rank until 1974), Tiger (replaced the Tiger Cub rank in 2015), Wolf, Bear, Webelos (created in 1977), Arrow of Light (originally called the Webelos rank, created in 1941).
-The new Lion badge for Kindergartners is not yet considered a rank.
+In 2024 the Bobcat rank was eliminated, and Bobcat joining requirements incorporated into each rank.
+Cub Scouts now can earn six ranks: Lion, Tiger (replaced the Tiger Cub rank in 2015), Wolf, Bear, Webelos (created in 1977), Arrow of Light (originally called the Webelos rank, created in 1941).

 Cub Scouting rank names are an odd mix of native and non-native animals, apparently chosen mainly from animals whose young are called 'cubs'.
 While some tie in with Kipling's Jungle Book stories (Tiger, Wolf, Bear), the Bobcat (native to US) and Lion (native to Africa) do not.
 We even have an American 'lion' they could have chosen (the mountain lion/cougar/puma).
 Plus the tiger ('Shere Khan') was the bad guy in the Jungle Book stories.